MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 ### Strong passwords

-The role that passwords play in securing an organization’s network is often underestimated and overlooked.
+The role that passwords play in securing an organization's network is often underestimated and overlooked.
 As mentioned, passwords provide the first line of defense against unauthorized access to your organization.
 Windows Server 2012 and Windows Server 2008 have a feature that checks the